Justus Esiri

 He won Best Actor award at the 9th Africa Movie Academy Awards post-humously for his role in Assassins Practice and was also honored as the inaugural recipient of the "Goodluck Jonathan Lifetime Achievement Award" at the 2013 Nollywood Movies Awards.
 The Nigerian government honored him with several National honors with the highest being an Officer of the Order of the Niger, OON for his contribution to the development of Film-Making in Nigeria.
-He is the father of popular Mavin Records Musician Dr Sid.
+He is the father of Mavin Records musician Dr Sid.

 Early life and career

 Justus was born in Oria-Abraka, Delta State on November 20, 1942.
 He then proceeded to Effurun and attended Urhobo College, in the then Bendel State.
 He left Nigeria for Germany for his higher education.
 Institutions he attended in Germany included Maximillan University, Munich, German (1964), Prof. Weners Institute of Engineering, West Berlin (1967) and the Ahrens School of Performing Arts (1968).

 While in Europe, he began his acting career.
 He was working as a German translator for the voice of Nigeria in Germany when he received an invitation home from the Nigerian Government to star in "The Village Headmaster" which he accepted.